Sort & Filter in Excel

 filtered data

-In the B1 cell we will see an indicator that something is filtered in that column.
+In cell B1, we will see an indicator that something is filtered in that column.

 On the left, we will see an indicator that some rows are not visible, i.e., not filtered.

-Not only that we will not see the data in our table, but we will also not see the data in the rows outside of the filter scope!
+We will not see the data contained in filtered-out parts of our table, and we will also not see the data in the columns outside of the filter scope!

 However, we will encounter issues if we try to filter non-continuous data such as this: